norwoodj/helm-docs/README.md

 many charts can be ignored and none of the charts underneath them will be processed.
 You may also directly reference the Chart.yaml file for a chart to skip processing for it.

+## Generating Doc with Dependency values
+Umbrella Helm chart documentation can include dependency values with `document-dependency-values` flag.
+All dependency values will be merged into values of umbrella chart documentation.

+If you want to include dependency values, but don't want to generate doc for each dependency:
+* set `chart-search-root` parameter to directory that contains umbrella chart and all dependency charts.
+* list all charts you want to generate doc using `chart-to-generate` flag
+* set `document-dependency-values` flag to true

 ## Markdown Rendering
 There are two important parameters to be aware of when running helm-docs. `--chart-search-root` specifies the directory under which the tool will recursively search for charts to render documentation for. `--template-files` specifies the list